SECNetLabUNM/SDN_WMN_SECNet/OpenFlow/OpenFlow_Instructions.md

 If there are any errors, we recommend deleting the bridge and retrying the script.
 A device restart is recommended to clear any IP addresses used by the switch however the switch must be deleted first.

 ### OvS Commands
+The list of all OpenVSwitch commands, including ones to